Peculiar velocity measurement in a clumpy universe: Conclusion and future prospects

 \section{Conclusion and future prospects}

-Considering the FRW metric and the $\Lambda$CDM model, one can obtain the luminosity distance as a function of the cosmological redshift.
+{{Considering the FRW metric and the $\Lambda$CDM model, one can obtain the luminosity distance as a function of the cosmological redshift.
 At low redshifts, the deviation of the observed luminosity distance from the model prediction is attributed to the source peculiar velocity induced by local structures around the source.
 The peculiar velocity is obtained by computing the amount of difference in the luminosity distance in the $\Lambda$CDM model.
-Using less model-dependent methods, such as linear theory, can help us to derive the peculiar velocity by considering the matter distribution around the source.
+The peculiar velocity measurements are in the heart of modern cosmology to probe the local universe and also to study the cosmological models in large scales.
+In this work we investigate the peculiar velocity measurement in perturbed-FRW universe and we assert and show that relativistic corrections are important in our results and interpretation.
+In one hand, one should calculate the velocities with a relativistic doppler effect, on the other hand we should take into account the effects of lensing, Sachs-Wolfe (the main and integrated one) and the peculiar velocity of the source and observer.
+In this work we investigate the interplay of the peculiar velocity and lensing at low and specially at intermediate redshifts.
+We also want to bring the attention of the community to the fact that using less model-dependent methods, such as linear theory, can help us to derive the peculiar velocity by considering the matter distribution around the source.
 Such methods lead us to reexamine the cosmological models according to model predictions for the peculiar velocities \cite{Baghram:2014qja}.
-As we approach intermediate redshifts, the lensing effect of the line-of-sight structures gets stronger.
+In this work, we showed that as we approach to intermediate redshifts, the lensing effect of the line-of-sight structures gets stronger.
 The deviations of the luminosity distance from the model, caused by gravitational convergence, become comparable to the effect of peculiar velocities.
 Therefore, to compute the peculiar velocity, one should firstly correct the luminosity distance for the (de)lensing effect.
-We showed that with the present data of the standard candles, it is not yet possible to extract the contribution of the peculiar velocity and the gravitational lensing on the luminosity deviation from the background $\Lambda$CDM model.
+We showed that with the present data of the standard candles, using the Union 2 data sample, it is not yet possible to extract the contribution of the peculiar velocity and the gravitational lensing on the luminosity deviation from the background $\Lambda$CDM model.
 This is essentially due to the rather large (systematic) uncertainties in SNe Ia data.
 These uncertainties prevent us from precise measurement of the peculiar velocity even at low redshifts.
 However, including the effect of cosmic convergence on peculiar velocities is crucial for future surveys (such as LSST \cite{Abell:2009aa} and Euclid \cite{Amendola:2012ys}).
 These surveys will map cosmic structures up to intermediate redshifts where gravitational lensing plays an important role.
+Finally worth to mention again that the extension of this work with tilted coordinates \cite{Tsagas:2015mua} can have new prospects on the relativistic effects study in large scale structure observations. }}